axelvaldez/radical-companies/_posts/Posts/2022-11/2022-11-14-the-revised-radical-foundation.markdown

  <p>Meaning and Belonging cannot be separated.
 Belonging is key to Meaning to the individual, but it is something we get primarily from &ldquo;the others&rdquo; in the community I Belong to.
 If I make a spear to fish, it becomes significant to myself next time I am hungry and I eat the fish that I caught with my spear.
 But when I see <em>somebody else</em> make a spear like mine to fish, that is when my expression becomes a contribution!</p>

 <h1>Decentralization & Transparency</h1>
- <p>Decentralization and Transparency <em>are</em> redundant.</p>
+ <p>Decentralization and Transparency are somewhat redundant.</p>
- <p>At the completely decentralized end, there is nobody in charge of keeping secrets and everything will be 100% transparent.
+ <p>At the completely decentralized end everything will be 100% transparent.
 Completely decentralized means completely transparent.</p>
  <p>On the way to full decentralization you may consider keeping some things secret.
 The person charged with keeping them would be a boss of those secrets.
 The question, then, would be, &ldquo;Who is going to be the boss?
-Who is going to be in charge of the area&rsquo;s secrets?&rdquo; No matter if this is a very nice person, or even if this is &ldquo;boss&rdquo; is a small, trusted committee with a term limit, so long as there are secrets, there is a boss.</p>
+Who is going to be in charge of these secrets?&rdquo; No matter if this is a very nice person, or a small, trusted committee with a term limit: so long as there are secrets, there is a boss.</p>
- <p>Therefore, decentralization is enough for a foundation because it implies transparency.</p>
+ <p>Even though these are redundant, we need to make them both explicit.
+Sometimes we think we are decentralizing but when we look at the Transparency side we see incoherence.
+Yes, decentralization implies transparency, but we need both as metrics.</p>

 <h1>Experimentation</h1>
+ <p>Finally, we come to a leg of the <span class="_paradigm">RADICAL</span> foundation that needs to be changed.</p>
- <p>I was never very happy with the combination of Explicit Alignment and Experimentation under Practices.
-I have now realized that Explicit Alignment is a tool &ndash; one that is key and absolutely necessary, but it&rsquo;s just a tool.
-Experimentation, on the other hand, applies to every practice.</p>
+ <p>I was never very happy with the combination of <em>Explicit Alignment</em> and <em>Experimentation</em> under Practices.
+I have now realized that Explicit Alignment is a tool &ndash; one that is key and absolutely necessary, but it&rsquo;s just a tool.</p>
+ <p>Experimentation, on the other hand, applies to every <span class="_paradigm">RADICAL</span> practice.
+The result may or may not meet our (stated) expectations. but it served to teach us a lesson.</p>

 <h1>Tools</h1>
- <p>Speaking of tools, this is what we&rsquo;ve come up, so far,</p>
+ <p>Not part of the foundation, per s&eacute;, but these are the tools we&rsquo;ve come up with, so far,</p>
  <table align="center">
   <tr style="background-color:#EEEEEE; ">
    <th><span class="_paradigm">RAD</span>s</th>